 Holland Energy Park is the 15th project in North America to be Envision verified.
 It is the first project in the state of Michigan and the first-ever central power plant to achieve Envision Platinum Verification.

-The project received an Envision Platinum award in July 2016.
+The project received Envision Platinum in July 2016.

 Historic Fourth Ward Park | Atlanta, Georgia

-Historic Fourth Ward Park is the 12th project in North America to receive an ISI Envision rating award.
-It is the first project in the state of Georgia and the first project along The Atlanta BeltLine to receive an Envision Award.
+Historic Fourth Ward Park is the 12th project in North America to receive an ISI Envision rating.
+It is the first project in the state of Georgia and the first project along The Atlanta BeltLine to receive Envision.

-The project received an Envision Gold award in February 2016.
+The project received Envision Gold in February 2016.

 William Jack Hernandez Sport Fish Hatchery | Anchorage, Alaska